 How to use external data connections in Excel?
 Today’s tutorial is all about data import (SQL, CSV, and XML) and the managing of data sources.
 Stay with us!

 It is not surprising that we almost never store databases and a large amount of raw data in Excel worksheets.
 The main reason for this is that Excel was not made for this.

-Use external data connections if you want to build an Excel Dashboard, and you have to work with a huge amount of data.
+Use external data connections to build a dashboard, and you have to work with a huge amount of data.
 We think that the subject is so important.
 So, we provide a whole separate article about it.

 The most common External Data Connections

 How can we import data with the use of various external data connections into Excel?

 The starting point is always the same.
 Go to the Data tab on the ribbon.
 Choose ‘Get data’ or ‘From Text/CSV.’
 Of course, we can import data with the help of a web query also.

 We’ll use the ‘AdventureWorks’ SQL Server database.
 It’s well known and used by many.
 SQL Server Management studio will help us to import the given database from a backup.

 Choose the Get Data > From database > From SQL Server Database menu.